PaulieScanlon/the-new-stack-astro-react-sprinkling/README.md

-# the-new-stack-astro-react-sprinkling
+# How to Use Astro With a Sprinkling of React

-A simple Astro site with a sprinkling of React
+...